 A general population sample of U.S. adults aged 50 and older is selected from NORC's Foresight 50+ Panel for each Omnibus wave, excluding any panelist who completed the previous wave.
+Additionally, an oversample of U.S. adults aged 18 and older was selected from NORC's AmeriSpeak Panel for the March wave

 The sample for a specific study is selected from the Foresight 50+ Panel using sampling strata based on age, race/Hispanic ethnicity, education, and gender (48 sampling strata in total).
 The size of the selected sample per sampling stratum is determined by the population distribution for each stratum.
 In addition, sample selection takes into account expected differential survey completion rates by demographic groups so that the set of panel members with a completed interview for a study is a representative sample of the target population.
-If a panel household has more than one active adult panel member, only one adult in the household is eligible for selection (random within-household sampling).
 Panelists selected for a Foresight 50+ study earlier in the business week are not eligible for sample selection until the following business week.